BlackWolfWoof/BlackWolfWoof/README.md

 - **Name:** Black Wolf
 - **Species:** Wagon (Wolf Dragon)
 - **Gender:** None
 - **Personality:** A friendly creature, that likes to help people.
-I bites bad people and protects others :3
+I bite bad people and protects others :3
 - **About:** This fursona is a representation of my real me and also of the one I'd like to be.
 It can vary and change over time, like i do.
 I chose the species & name because my I like wolves and dragons.
 I also like the darkness & the color black and thats why I decided to also include that in my name to make it more unique.